Gabriela Gallardo & Santiago Mejía Acosta On Fostering Healthy Communities

 Through their business model, Gabi and Santi import organic and ethical products from Latin America, trade at organic markets in Brisbane, and part of their profits goes out to supporting two community projects, creating a positive social impact in the lives of 500 children.

-Gabriela and Santiago are alumni of Impact Boom’s Elevate+ Social Enterprise Accelerator Program - applications are currently open for the next program running February-June 2019 in Brisbane, Australia.
+Gabriela and Santiago were alumni of Impact Boom’s Elevate+ Social Enterprise Accelerator Program - we are celebrating 2019 elevate+ pitch night on 6th june at the triffid. tickets are available now.

 Gabi and Santi discuss how they saw a need to create a self-sustaining business to provide ongoing support to social projects, whilst sharing a few lessons they’ve learnt along the way.